upsun/scalsun/README.md

 > [!CAUTION]
 > ## This project is owned by the Upsun Advocacy team.
 It is in early stage of development [experimental] and only intended to be used with caution by Upsun customers/community.   <br /><br />This project is not supported by Upsun and does not qualify for Support plans.
 Use this repository at your own risks, it is provided without guarantee or warranty!
-> Don’t hesitate to join our [Discord](https://discord.com/invite/platformsh) to share your thoughts about this project.
+> **PS: if you have downloaded that binary and appreciated it, I kindly ask you to let us know on [Discord](https://discord.com/invite/platformsh)  (you can then later discuss with one of our Product manager to share your feedback on it).**

 ScalSun
 =========

-This tool provide simple auto-scaling on upsun project.
+This tool provide simple auto horizontal scaling on upsun project for your application containers.

 ## Usage/install